marcnunez/goldenspear-AItest/README.md

    - What kind of features have you used?
    > It has been proposed to represent the phrases using token counter matrices.
 Then transform a count matrix to a normalized tf-idf representation
    - What model or models have you chosen?
 Why?
    > Linear SVM's, Logistics Regression, and Naive Bayes Classifier has been tested.
-Since they are fast and simples and need less effort with good results.
+Since they are fast, simples and need less effort with good results.
    - What libraries have you used?
-   > Pre-Processing and cleaning of lenguage: NLTK and String.
-Descriptors: Pandas and Numpy.
-Models: Scikit-learn
+   > Pre-Processing and cleaning of lenguage: NLTK.
+Data structures: Pandas and Numpy.
+Models and descirptors: Scikit-learn
 4. **Models validation.** Evaluate the performance of your estimator using some validation method and answer these questions:
    - What validation method have you chosen?
    > Cross Validation method has been implemented, with 70% of the data of train and 30% for testing.